| Drilling Down Newsletter # 16 -

 choking on it.

+I have just one comment: duh.
 Want an honest admission?
 In the CRM beginning (1997? some

 would say 1995, if you include SFA), I always thought CRM was about